amint-hc/posters_evaluation/docs/approaches/direct.md

             "Q14": 5,
             "Q15": 5,
             "Q16": 5,
-            "poster_summary": "The project designs and implements SafeDLX, a tiny DLX processor with built‑in Error Detection and Correction (EDAC) for safety‑critical systems.
-It explores Hamming and CRC‑based EDAC algorithms with LUT and parallel‑processing optimizations.
-Several EDAC configurations (CORE, BOOST, TURBO, ULTRA) are implemented and compared.
-Results quantify trade‑offs among fault coverage, power, area, and timing.", "evaluation_summary": "Content is clear, focused, and shows strong technical understanding, but there is no explicit reference list.
-Methodology and architecture are described reasonably well, though some implementation details are compressed.
-Visual layout is structured and readable, with graphs that support the conclusions but are somewhat dense.
-Results and conclusions are coherent and well linked, though not deeply analyzed.", "overall_opinion": "The poster contains too much verbal information", "final_grade": 79
+            "poster_summary": "The project designs and implements SafeDLX, a tiny DLX processor with built‑in Error Detection and Correction (EDAC) for safety‑sensitive systems.
+It explores Hamming and CRC‑based EDAC algorithms, optimized via lookup tables and parallel processing.
+Several EDAC configurations (CORE, BOOST, TURBO, ULTRA) are compared in terms of fault coverage, power, area, and timing.
+Results quantify the trade‑offs between hardware cost and error‑correction strength.", "evaluation_summary": "The poster presents a very clear, well‑focused introduction tightly linked to the project goal.
+Methodology and architecture are described coherently, though implementation details and formal references are limited.
+Visual layout and graphs are generally clear but somewhat dense and could use cleaner labeling.
+Results and conclusions are logically connected and interpreted meaningfully, with explicit discussion of design trade‑offs.", "overall_opinion": "The poster contains too much verbal information", "final_grade": 79
         },